How Maverick & Farmer built a 800k+ monthly organic view engine with one content IP

 Maverick Mondays.

-A weekly content IP built around one of the brand’s strongest unfair advantages: Ashish D’abreo, the founder of Maverick and Farmer.
+A weekly content IP built around one of the brand's strongest unfair advantages: Ashish D'abreo, the founder of Maverick & Farmer.
 A genuine coffee nerd and a natural on camera.

 The concept was intentionally simple.
 Ashish shared coffee recipes and experiments that felt distinctly Maverick.
 Things you could actually make with coffee.
 Things coffee people genuinely care about.